0xDEADFED5/xtermia/README.md

 - Ctrl+C to copy, Ctrl+V to paste in addition to the right-click copy/paste
 - Clickable web links
 - Completion suggestions based on Evennia commands available at login
-- Client side options for font size, screenreader, etc. see enter :help for a command list
+- Client side options for font size, screenreader, etc. enter :help for a command list
 - Tells Evennia the terminal width/height at startup and on resize
 - Won't echo commands or add to command history until after login (won't echo password)
 - Sound/music (see [examples.py](commands/examples.py))